novoda/ncu/modules/managing-others/Readme.md

 ##### 2
 - [ ] Read The New One Minute Manager
-- [ ] Use it's insights to iterate upon your management style
+- [ ] Use its insights to iterate upon your management style
 - [ ] Present back to Novoda on the learnings